hadrienmichel/pyBEL1D/README.md

 # Utilization
 All the functions must be in the pyBEL1D folder to run (or you need to import the library, not yet implemented) and respect the folder architecture that is in the repository.

+- The file MASW_paper.py containes a highely detailed and commented exemple on how to run BEL1D with IPR and post-process the results.
 - The file exampleSNMR.py provides a commented example on how to run the codes for SNMR data.
 - The file exampleDC.py provides an example on how to use BEL1D with a dispersion curve originating from real data.